 These rates are based on a $200,000 dwelling with the following coverage limits: $100,000 personal property, $20,000 loss of use, $20,000 other structures, $300,000 liability and $5,000 medical.
 The policy has a $1,000 deductible.
 The house used for the profile was constructed in 2004 and the individual had a good insurance score.
 The rates displayed should only be used for comparative purposes as individual rates in Ohio will differ.
 Rate data is provided by Quadrant Information Services.

-In the table below, see the average home insurance rates in Ohio for Allstate, Cincinnati Insurance, Nationwide, Safeco and State Farm.
+While Cincinnati Insurance Company offers the cheapest average home insurance rates for a $200K home in Ohio, Allstate offers the cheapest rates in Ohio for a $400K home, on average.
+Use the table below, see the average home insurance rates in Ohio for Allstate, Cincinnati Insurance, Nationwide, Safeco, and State Farm.

 |Company||Average rates for $400K dwelling|

 |State Farm Insurance Company||$1,451|

 These rates are based on a $400,000 dwelling with the following coverage limits: $200,000 personal property, $40,000 loss of use, $40,000 other structures, $300,000 liability and $5,000 medical.
 The policy has a $1,000 deductible.
 The house used for the profile was constructed in 2004 and the individual had a good insurance score.
 The rates displayed should only be used for comparative purposes as individual rates in Ohio will differ.
 Rate data for coverages are provided by Quadrant Information Services.